How are the 2019 Lok Sabha elections shaping up: All your questions answered

-With still 11 months to go for the 2019 Lok Sabha elections, political pundits have already billed it as a contest between Prime Minister Narendra Modi vs the entire Opposition.
-While recent opinion surveys have revealed that Modi remains highly popular after four years in office, the BJP has managed to come to power in 21 states, while expanding its footprint in the northeast.
+With 11 months still to go for the 2019 Lok Sabha elections, political pundits have already billed it as a contest between Prime Minister Narendra Modi vs the entire Opposition.
+While recent opinion surveys have showed that Modi remains highly popular after four years in office, the BJP has managed to come to power in 21 states, while expanding its footprint in the northeast.
 When it got the decisive mandate in 2014, the saffron party had just eight states in its kitty.

-Even in its defeat in the Karnataka assembly elections, where it failed to form the government despite being the single largest party, the BJP has found the positives — they have argued that it was Modi’s “undiminished popularity” that had rattled even “enemies” to come together.
+Even in its defeat in the Karnataka assembly elections, where it failed to form the government despite being the single largest party, the BJP has ‘found the positives’ — they have argued that it was Modi’s “undiminished popularity” that had rattled even “enemies” to come together.
 However, the coming together of all the regional satraps and a resurgent Rahul Gandhi will no doubt mount a formidable challenge to the BJP in the 2019 elections.

 When will the 2019 Lok Sabha elections be held?
 When is the tenure of the present government ending?

 The 2019 Lok Sabha elections will be held sometime around April and May.
-The present tenure of the Narendra Modi-led NDA government will end on May 26, 2019.
+The tenure of the Narendra Modi-led NDA government will end on May 26, 2019.
 The 2014 general elections were held in nine phases from April 7 to May 12 in 2014.
 In the last Lok Sabha elections, the NDA won an impressive 336 seats, with the BJP crossing the halfway mark on its own by winning 282 seats.

 Is there a possibility of early elections?